Parrot-Developers/groundsdk-manifest/EULA.md

-Without derogating from the generality of the foregoing, You represent that You are not a member of any denied person list, debarred list or any other similar lists published by any government where it intends to use the SDK and that it will not Use, export, re-export or transfer the SDK to territories, destinations, companies, or individuals in violation of U.S. or E.U. embargoes or trade sanctions.
+Without derogating from the generality of the foregoing, You represent that You are not a member of any denied person list, debarred list or any other similar lists published by any government where You intend to use the SDK and that You will not Use, export, re-export or transfer the SDK to territories, destinations, companies, or individuals in violation of U.S. or E.U. embargoes or trade sanctions.
 You will indemnify, defend and hold PARROT harmless from